-So we’ve come up with some fun activities for you to try together: keeping them busy and entertained at home while helping them to understand they can speak out about anything that worries them.
+We’ve come up with some fun activities for you to try with your children: keeping them busy and entertained at home while helping them to understand they can speak out about anything that worries them.

 - Every child has the right to speak out and stay safe.